 Horizon Scan of Genetic and Cellular Therapies for BCBS Massachusetts

-From 2018 to 2019, ECRI developed and operated a horizon scanning system to capture gene and cell-based therapies likely to become clinically available within the next 3 years.
+From 2018 to 2019, ECRI developed and operated a horizon scanning system to capture gene and cell-based therapies likely to become clinically available within the next three years.
 Over the course of the project, we identified and reported on over 115 therapies.

 AHRQ Healthcare Horizon Scanning System